 In Knitting it’s a different story.
 Knitting needles aren’t really interchangeable.
-The size and type of project affect the length of needle required: short, long, longer etc. For example, a baby sized blanket or an adult -sized version of a baby blanket you just finished.
+The size and type of project affect the length of needle required: short, long, longer etc. For example, a baby-sized blanket or an adult -sized version of a baby blanket you just finished.
 You will probably need to go out and buy a new pair of needles!
 Also, the knitting technique required in the pattern affects the type of needles needed: Straight, Circular, or Double Pointed.
 You might be knitting a hat pattern that requires a Size 10 but you’ll need them in Circular!
 Straight Needles just won’t work.
 So having one size of each needle is not necessarily sufficient in Knitting.
 You can have anywhere from 1-9 different pairs of knitting needles in the same size.
 So you could have Size 10s in long, short, circular (long or short), or double pointed (long or short) etc.

 Tips: Although knittings needles are less “interchangeable” Circular Knitting Needles can be a better value over Straight or Double Pointed Needles.
 They can be used in place of Straight Needles.
 And if you choose wisely, one length could potentially work out for a wider variety of projects.
 Less redundancy, less clutter, less expense!
 For circs, the Addi Turbo Click Set is a big investment but a nice set!
 My favorite Circular Knitting Needles are Addi Turbos (nickel plated) and Clover Takumi Velvets (bamboo).
 The wire that connects the 2 needles on the Addi Turbo is so liquid and pliable.
 It’s wondrous!
 It is wonderfully quick.
 The Clover Bamboos are light, delicate and have a great feel!